 The "Medium-and-Long-Term Roadmap towards the Decommissioning, etc., of the Fukushima Daiichi Nuclear Power Station, TEPCO" (December 21, 2011) was prepared by the Government and TEPCO's Medium-to-Long-Term Countermeasure Meeting established by the Nuclear Emergency Response Headquarters of the Government (most recently revised on December 27, 2019).
-The Company has established the "Medium-and-Long-Term Decommissioning Action Plan 2024" (revised on March 28, 2024) as a specific plan for achieving the main target processes, etc., specified in the Roadmap.
+The Company has established the "Medium-and-Long-Term Decommissioning Action Plan 2025" (revised on March 27, 2025) as a specific plan for achieving the main target processes, etc., specified in the Roadmap.

 Regarding these expenses and/or losses, the Company records estimated amounts based on specific target periods and details of individual countermeasures, if it is possible to estimate the amounts in the normal way.
-However, this is not the case with expenses required for removal of reactor cores in the plan regarding the recovery of the reserve for decommissioning on which a request for approval pursuant to the Article 55-9, paragraph (2) of the NDF Act has been made.
-The details of such expenses required for removal of reactor cores in specified nuclear power facilities and provision for removal of reactor cores in specified nuclear power facilities."
+However, this is not the case with expenses required for removal of reactor cores in the plan regarding the recovery of the reserve for decommissioning on which a request for approval pursuant to Article 55-9, paragraph (2) of the NDF Act has been made.
+The details of such expenses required for removal of reactor cores are explained in "(3) Provision of significant reserves, C. Provision for preparation of removal of reactor cores in specified nuclear power facilities and provision for removal of reactor cores in specified nuclear power facilities."